Vonnegut Hardware Company

-The Vonnegut Hardware Company was a Indianapolis hardware store that operated from 1852 to 1965.
-It was founded by Clemens Vonnegut, Sr., a German former textile ribbon salesman from Amsterdam, who arrived in Indianapolis around 1851.
+The Vonnegut Hardware Company was an Indianapolis hardware store that operated from 1852 to 1965.
+It was founded by Clemens Vonnegut Sr., a German former textile ribbon salesman from Amsterdam, who arrived in Indianapolis around 1851.

 Indianapolis

-At the beginning of the 1800s, the land that would become known as Indianapolis was generally a densely forested wilderness.
-Indiana was granted statehood in 1816 and four years later the Indiana General Assembly actively sought a site to re-establish a new State capital.
-In 1821 the Indiana State Legislature had approved both the site and the name Indianapolis.
-On January 1, 1825, the State capital was moved from Corydon (the territorial and first State capital), to Indianapolis.
-Indianapolis was incorporated in 1835.
-By 1830, Indianapolis had grown to a town of approximately 1,000 people.
-In 1850 the population of Indianapolis had grown to over 8,000 people.
-It was then ranked as the 87th largest urban area in the United States.
-Generally, Indianapolis area roads in 1850 were dirt, dusty in the summer and muddy in the winter and spring.
-The surface of the National Road was cobblestone as it ran through the city.
-Within the "mile square" known as Indianapolis, McAdamized road surfaces and wooden plank road surfaces diverged north and south of the great National Road.
-Indianapolis was just beginning to be seen as a chief railroad center by 1850.
-Railroads facilitated trade and brought merchandise and settlers into the area.
-By 1850 "mechanics of every handicraft" had found their way to Indianapolis and by 1855 the population of Indianapolis had doubled to 16,000 people.
+Indiana was granted statehood in 1816, and the Indiana General Assembly actively sought a site to establish a new State capital.
+In 1821, the Indiana State Legislature approved both the site and the name Indianapolis.
+On January 1, 1825, the State capital was moved from Corydon to Indianapolis.
+By 1830, the population of Indianapolis had grown to around 1,000 people, and by 1835, Indianapolis was incorporated.
+The population of Indianapolis had reached over 8,000 people by 1850, and was then ranked the 87th largest urban area in the United States.
+During this time, The roads were primarily made of dirt, but the surface of the National Road was cobblestone as it ran through the city.
+Within the "mile square" known as Indianapolis, wooden plank road surfaces diverged north and south of the great National Road.
+Railroads facilitated trade, bringing merchandise and settlers into the area.
+"Mechanics of every handicraft" had found their way to Indianapolis, and by 1855, the population of Indianapolis had doubled to 16,000 people.

-The Vonnegut Hardware Company benefited from the rapid population growth of the City of Indianapolis.
+The Vonnegut Hardware Company benefited from the rapid population growth of Indianapolis.
 In 1850, just two years before Vonnegut was founded, the City of Indianapolis had a population of 8,091.
 By 1900 the population of Indianapolis had grown to 169,164 (ranked as the 21st largest urban area in the United States).
 By 1960 Indianapolis had a population of 476,258.